-The table below sets forth our cash and cash equivalents and our total capitalization (defined as total debt and shareholders' equity) as of March 31, 2014 derived from our unaudited condensed consolidated interim financial statements prepared in accordance with IFRS:
+The table below sets forth our cash and cash equivalents and our total capitalization (defined as total debt and shareholders' equity) as of December 31, 2014, derived from our audited consolidated financial statements, prepared in accordance with IFRS and included elsewhere in this prospectus:

-- n on an actual basis; and - on an as adjusted basis to give effect to (i) the conversion of our Series A, Series B and Series C preferred shares into common shares on a one-for-one basis upon closing of this offering, (ii) our issuance and sale of 9,400,000 common shares in this offering, at the initial public offering price of \$6.00 per common share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us and (iii) the filing and effectiveness of our amended and restated articles of association.
+- n on an actual basis; and - on an as adjusted basis to give effect to our issuance and sale of 6,000,000 common shares in this offering, at the assumed public offering price of \$5.54 per common share, which is the last reported sale price of our common shares on the Nasdaq Global Market as set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-U.S. dollar amounts have been translated into Swiss Francs at a rate of USD 1.1312 to CHF 1.00, the official exchange rate quoted as of March 31, 2014 by the U.S. Federal Reserve Bank.
+U.S. dollar amounts have been translated into Swiss Francs at a rate of USD 1.0066 to CHF 1.00, the official exchange rate quoted as of December 31, 2014 by the U.S. Federal Reserve Bank.
 Such Swiss Franc amounts are not necessarily indicative of the amounts of Swiss Francs that could actually have been purchased upon exchange of U.S. dollars at the dates indicated and have been provided solely for the convenience of the reader.
-On August 1, 2014, the exchange rate as reported by the U.S. Federal Reserve Bank was USD 1.1052 to CHF 1.00.
+On April 24, 2015, the exchange rate as reported by the U.S. Federal Reserve Bank was USD 1.0490 to CHF 1.00.

-Investors should read this table in conjunction with our unaudited condensed consolidated interim financial statements included in this prospectus as well as "Use of Proceeds," "Selected Consolidated Financial and Other Information" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+Investors should read this table in conjunction with our audited consolidated financial statements included in this prospectus as well as "Use of Proceeds," "Selected Consolidated Financial and Other Information" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."

-ACTUAL (in thousa I 31, 2014 AS ADJUSTED Inds of CHF are and per
+ACTUAL (in thousa except sh ER 31, 2014 AS ADJUSTED ands of CHF bare and per e data)

-Orab and and an indexts (1) shar e data)

-Cash and cash equivalents (1) 18,535 63,603
+Cash and cash equivalents (1) 56,934 87,304

 Total debt

 Shareholders' equity:

 Share capital

-Common shares, nominal value CHF 0.40 per share; 88,100 shares issued and outstanding on an actual basis; 28,241,275 shares issued and outstanding on an adjusted basis 35 11,297
+Common shares, nominal value CHF 0.40 per share; 29,010,391 shares issued and outstanding on an actual basis;

-Series A preferred shares, nominal value CHF 0.40 per share; 5,999,750 shares issued and outstanding on an actual basis; no shares issued and outstanding on an adjusted basis 2,400

-Series B preferred shares, nominal value CHF 0.40 per share; 5,509,100 shares issued and outstanding on an actual basis; no shares issued and outstanding on an adjusted basis 2,204

-Series C preferred shares, nominal value CHF 0.40 per share; 7,244,325 shares issued and outstanding on an actual basis; no shares issued and outstanding on an adjusted basis 2,898
+35,010,391 shares issued and outstanding on an adjusted basis 11,604 14,004

-Share premium (1) 48,233 89,541
+Share premium 93,861 121,831

-Foreign currency translation reserve 59 59
+Foreign currency translation reserve (51) (51)

-Accumulated deficit (38,952) (38,952)
+Accumulated deficit (52,131) (52,131)

-Total shareholders' equity attributable to owners of the company (2) 16,877 61,945
+Total shareholders' equity attributable to owners of the company (1) 53,283 83,653

-Total capitalization (2) 16,877 61,945
+Total capitalization (1) 53,283 83,653